yuegao04/docs/docs/deploy/replication.md

 > - The reverse proxy service can use HTTP requests to Walrus, and you should set Walrus's session cookie `walrus_session` to `Secure: true` to prevent man-in-the-middle attacks.

-### Using a self-signed system certificate (non-publicly trusted)
+### Using a Self-Signed Certificate

-As the HTTPs service certificate (chain) is issued by a non-publicly trusted CA (created by Walrus), users need to confirm the usage risk before accessing the UI.
+Walrus can issue a self-signed HTTPS certificate for test purposes.

-1. Use Kubectl Apply to add a NodePort type Service.
+1. Use `kubectl apply` to add a NodePort type Service.

 ```shell
 cat <<EOF | kubectl apply -f -